 Puzzle Storage

 Have no regrets if puzzles make your head spin.
 Puzzle storage is our jam!
-After years of taped-up puzzle boxes that took up too much space, I finally figured out the best way to store our puzzles.
-Our favorite way to store puzzles is using storage solutions that are durable, easy to access for kids, and take up minimal space.
+After years of storing puzzles in taped-up boxes that took up too much space, I finally figured out the best way to store them.
+Our favorite way to store puzzles is using storage solutions that are durable, easy for kids to access, and take up minimal space.

-Use these bags to store puzzles and take up less room.
+Use these contianers to store puzzles and save space.

 Days with Grey participates in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
-I also earn from qualifying purchases on Reward Style, which is also listed below.
+I also earn from qualifying purchases on LTK, which is listed below.
 Read more about these links in my disclosure policy.

-Take a photo of your puzzle or cut the image off the box top to add to the mesh zip bag.
+Take a photo of your puzzle or cut the image off the box top to add to the container!

 Roll-Up Puzzle Mat